-Service hours should be submitted on letterhead from the place where you performed your service.
+Service hours should be submitted to your school counselor on letterhead from the place where you performed your service, along with a reflection log.
 Letters must include your name and number of hours you completed.
 Remember to make a copy for yourself and turn the letters into your grade specific counselor.
 Florida Academic Scholar/Bright Futures (the 100% award) requires 100 hours of non-paid service to the community.
 For 75% of the scholarship, 75 hours are required.
+All service hours are due to your grade specific counselor no later than January of your graduation year.
 There is not a service hour requirement for graduation.
-All service hours are due to your grade specific counselor no later than January of your graduation year.

-Download the Community Service Hours Verification form here.
+Download the Community Service Hours Reflection Log here.
 SJCSD Community Service Guidelines can be found here.

 Don’t wait until your senior year to do this…..get your 100 hours in early and be able to relax!!
-Don’t forget to make a copy of them and then turn them into your grade appropriate counselor when you accumulate 75 hours!!!!
+Don’t forget to make a copy of them and then turn them into your grade appropriate counselor.

 Here are some ideas for finding volunteer opportunities: Good Luck and remember, colleges like you to be community minded and involved!

 If you live in a city of any size, then there is at least one homeless shelter that helps homeless people with meals, beds and other services.
 Most homeless shelters welcome volunteers and have a variety of programs through which you can get involved.
 You might help prepare or distribute meals, work behind the scenes in the business office, help organize a food drive to stock the pantry, etc. You can learn more about the problem of homelessness and ways you can help by looking k in the phone book for a local homeless shelter if you are interested.

 Food banks often work with homeless shelters, but they also serve poor people living in the community (especially around the holidays).
 Food banks collect food, manage their inventory and distribute food to those in need.
 Look in the phone book for a local food bank if you are interested.